dipa09/riot_imgclf/README.md

 ```

 The preapration, extraction and training steps can be customized, that's why the workflow is
 so fragmented.
-Please use `--help` for more information on how to use the various tools.
+Please use `--help` for more information on how to use the various tools.\n
 Reading the [RIOT documentation](https://api.riot-os.org/creating-an-application.html) for creating
 new apps is also recommended.

 ## Tested version
-This project has been tested using the following packages' versions.
-If you have issues try to
+This project has been tested using the following packages' versions.\n
-install the specific package version.
+If you have issues try to install the specific package version.

 | Package       | Version   |
 |---------------|-----------|